-How much are you willing to pay for a gallon of gasoline before you change habits?
-The price may fluctuate, but over the long run will only go up.
+The price may fluctuate, but over the long run the price of gas will only go up.
 GLT's Good To Go can help set you on a more environmentally AND economically sustainable path!
 Good to Go is an ongoing community wide project of GLT and ISU Sustainability designed to encourage healthy lifestyles and promote the use of alternative transportation instead of driving alone.
-The initiative's primary event is a Commuter Challenge, a friendly competition between individuals, teams and workplaces.
+The initiative's primary event is an annual Commuter Challenge, a friendly competition between individuals, teams and workplaces.
 In 2015, the Challenge is transitioning to the McLean County Regional Planning Commission and is taking a year off so the registration and tracking software can be rebuilt.
 We're excited about the transition and about bringing on new partners, including Connect Transit, the McLean County Health Department, The Town of Normal, The City of Bloomington and McLean County.

 During the Good To Go Commuter Challenge we ask you to try sustainable commuting for a week.
 We're hopeful our series of interviews with commuters who get around year round without relying on a car will inspire you to try our challenge for a week.
 We think you'll find it's just not that difficult.
 We also think you'll like saving gas dollars.